Teeth Whitening Options: Teeth Whitening Strips, Gels, Toothpaste, Bleaching, and More

-Teeth-whitening strips are over-the-counter strips made of flexible materials coated in bleaching substances, such as hydrogen or carbamide peroxide.
+Teeth whitening strips are over-the-counter strips made of flexible materials coated in bleaching substances, such as hydrogen or carbamide peroxide.
 They’re attached to your teeth using adhesives, and the peroxide is oxidized upon contacting your teeth, leading to a bleaching effect.
-Teeth whitening strips break up the stains and bleach your teeth, making them appear brighter and whiter.
+Best teeth whitening strips break up the stains and bleach your teeth, making them appear brighter and whiter.
 Most teeth whitening strips come in packs of 28, which means you have to wear one stripper arch for 14 nights.
 Most people wear the strips for 30 minutes before sleeping, and the results are usually seen after the first week.
 However, teeth whitening strips produce mild results — your teeth may appear brighter by a shade or two.
-Furthermore, whitening strips are ineffective against discoloration caused by antibiotics.
+Furthermore, teeth whitening strips are ineffective against discoloration caused by antibiotics.

 #2.
-Teeth Whitening Gels
+Teeth Whitening Gel

 #3.
 Teeth Whitening Toothpaste

 All toothpaste is supposed to remove surface stains from your teeth.
 However, teeth whitening toothpaste contains chemical agents that also break down the stains to brighten your smile.
 Teeth whitening toothpaste also contains hydrogen peroxide, one of the most common whitening agents.
 As such, the continued use of teeth whitening toothpaste can brighten your teeth by one shade.
 Most patients are unhappy with the results available with teeth whitening toothpaste.
-That’s because you have to use the toothpaste regularly for months before you see a barely noticeable improvement.
+That’s because you have to use the teeth whitening toothpaste regularly for months before you see a barely noticeable improvement.
 It’s inadvisable for people with severe discoloration.

 #4.
-Dental Whitening Trays
+Teeth Whitening Trays

-Dental whitening trays are over-the-counter mouth guards or dentist-recommended mouthguards filled with whitening products.
+teeth whitening trays are over-the-counter mouth guards or dentist-recommended mouthguards filled with whitening products.
 You have to apply the bleaching agent into the mouthguard-like tray and wear it several hours a day for at least four weeks to see mild improvements.
-Dentist-recommended whitening trays are far more effective than over-the-counter trays because they’re designed according to your specific dental anatomy, so they reach all the corners of your teeth for even distribution.
+Dentist-recommended teeth whitening trays are far more effective than over-the-counter trays because they’re designed according to your specific dental anatomy, so they reach all the corners of your teeth for even distribution.
 However, all whitening trays take several weeks to show results, and those results aren’t significant enough to satisfy most patients.

 #5.
 In-Office Bleaching